postsharp/postsharp-emails/30-caching.md

-# Common Tasks: Caching
+# The simplest way to cache a method's return value

 Caching is a way to optimise the performance of an application by storing data, which either changes infrequently or is expensive to retrieve, in an intermediate layer.

 Implementing caching can be challenging as it requires several components to work together seamlessly.
-However, the [Metalama.Patterns.Caching.Aspects](https://www.nuget.org/packages/Metalama.Patterns.Caching.Aspects/) library simplifies this process significantly.
+Metalama makes this process extremely simple.

+## Adding caching to your app

 Metalama supports caching with and without Dependency Injection (DI).
 In our first example, we will explore its usage in a project that employs DI.

+You can add caching to your app in just three steps:

+1. Add the [Metalama.Patterns.Caching.Aspects](https://www.nuget.org/packages/Metalama.Patterns.Caching.Aspects/) package to your project.
+2. Go to all methods that need caching and add the `[Cache]` custom attribute.
-After adding the relevant Metalama Nuget Package to your application, ensure to include a call to the `AddCaching` extension method provided by Metalama.
-This method adds the required instance of the ICachingService interface, enabling the `[Cache]` aspect to be used on all objects instantiated by the DI container.
+3. Go to the application startup code and call `AddCaching`, which adds the `ICachingService` interface to your `IServiceCollection`, enabling the `[Cache]` aspect to be used on all objects instantiated by the DI container.
+This code has nothing special and we omit it for brievety, but you can find it in the [documentation](https://doc.postsharp.net/metalama/patterns/caching/getting-started).

-This ensures that Metalama can transform a potentially expensive operation like this:
+Let's look at what the `[Cache]` attribute does with your code.
+Consider the following example:

 ```c#
 using Metalama.Patterns.Caching.Aspects;